tranarchy/benzo/README.md

 - GNU assembler*
 - GNU linker
-- make

-On most distros installing the `binutils` and `make` package will get you these tools
+On most distros installing the `binutils` package will get you these tools

 *If you want to use another assembler you will need to use one that supports `GAS` syntax (e.g., `yasm`)